syohex/emacs-anzu2/README.md

 ##### `anzu2-minimum-input-length`(Default is 1)

 Minimum input length to enable anzu.
-This parameter is useful for `migemo` users.
-Searching 1 or 2 characters with `migemo` is too heavy if buffer is so large.
-Please set 3 or higher if you frequently edit such file.

 ##### `anzu2-deactivate-region`(Default is `nil`)